MontiCore/EmbeddedMontiArc/README.md

 The constraints are saved in an .ocl file.
 A most basic example of the file `myOCLFile.ocl` follows.
 The filename has to be the same as the name after the keyword `ocl`.
+**(optional)** It is possible to declare the package name and import libraries for static methods.

 ```
+package de.mypackage;

+import de.myLib;

 ocl myOCLFile {
     ...
 }